logo

 Paralegal Associate Degree

-There are also many law firms that expect prospective paralegal candidates to have a minimum of an associate’s degree in paralegal studies.
-Associate degree programs usually require a high school diploma or GED, take around two years to complete, and are usually offered at community colleges.
-These two years typically consist of 60 semester credit hours or 90 quarter credits.
+Many law firms expect prospective paralegal candidates to have at least a 60-credit-hour associate’s degree in paralegal studies.
+Associate degree programs usually require a high school diploma or GED, take around two years to complete, and are offered at community colleges.
 The degrees conferred include an Associate of Applied Science (AAS), an Associate of Science (AS), and an Associate of Arts (AA).
-Associate’s paralegal degrees are normally focused on practical legal training that teaches students about the basics of law and the terminology associated with it.
+Associate paralegal degrees typically focus on practical legal training, providing students with a foundational knowledge of law and essential legal terminology.
 Students will also learn how to conduct legal research and investigative interviews, write reports, and file legal documents.
 Some AAS programs include an internship phase, during which students work at a local law office to gain real-world experience.
 You can read in more detail about this degree on our paralegal associate degree page.

 Paralegal Bachelor’s Degree

-Some schools offer bachelor’s degrees in paralegal studies, which are typically four-year programs.
-Admission requirements vary for each school and program, but typically include a high school diploma or GED with a minimum grade point average (GPA).
-Degrees conferred include a Bachelor of Science (BS), a Bachelor of Applied Science (BAS), or a Bachelor of Arts (BA) in Paralegal Studies, or a Bachelor of Science in Legal Assistant (BLA).
-The bachelor’s degree consists of 120 semester credits, about half of which are general education credits and half of which are paralegal-specific courses.
+Some schools offer four-year bachelor’s degrees in paralegal studies.
+Admission requirements vary for each school and program but typically include a high school diploma or GED with a minimum grade point average (GPA).
+Degrees conferred include a Bachelor of Science (BS), a Bachelor of Applied Science (BAS), a Bachelor of Arts (BA) in Paralegal Studies, or a Bachelor of Science in Legal Assistant (BLA).
+A bachelor’s degree consists of 120 semester credits, about half of which are general education credits and half of which are paralegal-specific courses.
 Coursework includes legal ethics, civil practice, negotiation, and forensic science.
-Because these degrees take most students four years to complete, they are usually more intensive than two-year associate degrees, offering a more in-depth look at legal studies.
-According to the BLS, many employers prefer or require paralegals to have a bachelor’s degree.4 Due to the relatively few schools that offer paralegal bachelor’s degrees, however, it is common for aspiring paralegals to have a bachelor’s degree in another subject and a certificate in paralegal studies.4 For more information on bachelor’s degrees for paralegals, see our paralegal bachelor’s degree page and guide to earning a paralegal bachelor’s degree online.
+Bachelor’s degrees typically offer a more in-depth look at legal studies than associate degrees.
+According to the BLS, many employers prefer or require paralegals to have a bachelor’s degree.2 Due to the relatively few schools that offer paralegal bachelor’s degrees, however, it is common for aspiring paralegals to have a bachelor’s degree in another subject and a certificate in paralegal studies.4 For more information on bachelor’s degrees for paralegals, see our paralegal bachelor’s degree page and guide to earning a paralegal bachelor’s degree online.

 Paralegal Master’s Degree

-More and more schools are offering advanced degrees in paralegal studies, which can be gained in around two years.
+An increasing number of schools now offer advanced degrees in paralegal studies, which can typically be completed in about two years.
+Master’s degree programs typically require a bachelor’s degree with a minimum GPA, Some require or strongly prefer applicants with relevant professional experience, especially for those without an undergraduate degree in paralegal studies.
 Some master’s programs are built specifically for working professionals, offering classes after work hours or online.
 The degree conferred may be a Master of Science (MS) or a Master of Arts (MA) in Paralegal Studies.
-Master’s-level programs are often designed for people who already have experience in the paralegal field and are looking to advance their career or focus their studies on one focused area of the law field.
-Studies usually focus on a more theoretical approach to law, pushing students to complete research projects that test their legal writing and research skills in various areas of law.
+Master’s-level programs are often designed for people who already have experience in the paralegal field and are looking to advance their career or focus their studies on one area of law.
+These programs typically emphasize a theoretical approach to law, encouraging students to complete research projects that challenge their legal writing and research skills across different areas of the legal field.
 For more information on master’s degrees in legal studies, read our comprehensive paralegal master’s degree page.

 Online Paralegal Degrees